Mortal Kombat

-Mortal Kombat is an American media franchise centered on a series of video games originally developed by Midway Games in 1992.
-The development of the first game was originally based on an idea that Ed Boon and John Tobias had of making a video game starring Jean-Claude Van Damme, but when that idea fell through, a science fantasy-themed fighting game was created instead.
-Still, the developers paid homage to him with Johnny Cage (one of the main characters in the franchise), a fictional film star whose personal style resembles Van Damme's.
+Mortal Kombat is an American media franchise centered on a series of fighting video games originally developed by Midway Games in 1992.

-The original game spawned many sequels with several action-adventure games.
-It also has a comic book series and a card game.
-Movie producer Larry Kasanoff licensed the rights to the game in the early 1990s and produced the first movie of the franchise.
-Kasanoff also produced the second movie, animated TV series, live-action TV series movies, the first one million platinum-selling album, and a live-action tour.
-Mortal Kombat has become the best-selling fighting game franchise worldwide and one of the highest-grossing media franchises of all time.
+The original Mortal Kombat arcade game spawned a franchise consisting of action-adventure games, a comic book series, a card game, films, an animated TV series, and a live-action tour.
+Mortal Kombat has become the best-selling fighting game franchise worldwide with over 100 million copies and one of the highest-grossing media franchises of all time.

-The series has a reputation for high levels of graphic violence, including, most notably, its fatalities, which are finishing moves that kill the defeated opponents instead of knocking them out.
+The series has a reputation for high levels of graphic violence, including, most notably, its fatalities, which are finishing moves that kill defeated opponents instead of knocking them out.
 Controversies surrounding Mortal Kombat, in part, led to the creation of the Entertainment Software Rating Board (ESRB) video game rating system.
-Early games in this series were also noted for their realistic digitized sprites and an extensive use of palette swapping to create new characters.
-Following Midway's bankruptcy, the MK development team was acquired by Warner Bros.
-Entertainment and reestablished as NetherRealm Studios.
+Early games in the series were noted for their realistic digitized sprites and an extensive use of palette swapping to create new characters.
+Following Midway's bankruptcy, the Mortal Kombat development team was acquired by Warner Bros.
+Entertainment and re-established as NetherRealm Studios.